/Insights

 What Is Changing Under Scottish EPC Reform?

 The current EPC system for non-domestic buildings relies heavily on a single headline rating.
-Under the new Scottish EPC framework, this will be replaced by a multi-metric approach that provides deeper insight into how a building actually performs.
+Under the new framework, this will be replaced by a multi-metric approach that provides deeper insight into how a building actually performs.

 New Commercial EPC Ratings